 Answer a few short questions and find out now!

 What Happens When You Inhale Mold?

 Breathing in mold spores is the most common way for mold spores to enter your system.
 Individual spores, unlike colonies of growth, are invisible to the naked eye.
 This makes it nearly impossible to know if you are ingesting spores into your nasal passages and letting them take root down in your lungs.
-Though mold will grow on old or decaying food, most people won’t purposely eat a rotten tomato or moldy piece of bread.
+Though mold will grow on old or decaying bard, most people won’t purposely eat a rotten tomato or moldy piece of bread.
 Penicillin is a form of mold that can be ingested, but this only occurs under the guidance of a physician for anti-microbial and wellness purposes.
 Toxicity levels are more likely to occur through inhaling the spores and creating a buildup that the body can no longer fight.

 The body commonly processes toxins out of the body when it eliminates waste.
 Mold spores aren’t the only toxins your body has to eliminate, but inhaling heavy doses of mold spores can put a burden on the body’s natural toxin elimination system.
 When the toxic load gets too high, the body can’t detox.
 Instead, the mycotoxins may be recycled back into the body or reabsorbed until the body can try again.
 The toxic threshold varies by individual.

 Walking into a room where the mold spore count is high could have a significant effect on your response system.
 For those who have an allergic reaction to mold spores, the response is more immediate.
 These individuals may experience watery or itchy eyes, a runny nose, redness around the eyes, shortness of breath, or wheezing.
 Persistent exposure can create a nagging cough, asthma, or frequent sinusitis.
 As these symptoms sound much like the common cold or seasonal allergies, it can often be hard to narrow down the culprit as mold exposure.